 All the other moms seemed so much more relaxed.
 I seemed to be the only one with a newborn.
 This was one of the first times I had taken him out of the house by myself so I was just getting used to the whole procedure–car seat, diaper bag, etc.

 Soon I heard the other moms discussing things like babywearing, co-sleeping, and attachment parenting.
 My mind was swimming.
 I have a degree in human development, but I was confused.
-Is attachment parenting the same as attachment theory that I had learned about in my classes?
+What is attachment parenting compared to the attachment theory I had learned about in grad school?

 I remained listening to the rest of the meeting and became more intimidated.
 I loved my son dearly, but I didn’t really want him in bed with me until he was a toddler.
 That’s what seemed to be the norm among these moms.
-Is that what I need to do to form a secure attachment with him?
+Is that how I need to parent to form a secure attachment with him?

 I went home almost in tears and confused.
 I never returned to that group.